FreeCAD/FreeCAD/README.md

 Overview
 --------

-* **Freedom to build what you want**  FreeCAD is an open-source parametric 3D modeler made primarily to design real-life objects of any size.
-Parametric modeling allows you to easily modify your design by going back into your model history to change its parameters.
+* **Freedom to build what you want:** with integrated tools for part design, analysis, documentation, assembly, and manufacturing, FreeCAD is the world leading open source software solution for bringing concepts to reality using parametric design.
+FreeCAD is suitable for designing projects of all sizes including tools, boats, and even buildings.

-* **Create 3D from 2D and back** FreeCAD lets you to sketch geometry constrained 2D shapes and use them as a base to build other objects.
+* **Create models from drawings and back again:** draw simple or complex sketches and transform your ideas into parts.
+FreeCAD lets you to build models from 2D geometry constrained shapes and use them to build assemblies.
+Production drawings are ready to be made with the high quality Draft workbench.

- It contains many components to adjust dimensions or extract design details from 3D models to create high quality production-ready drawings.
+* **Own the data you create:** FreeCAD has an industry first <i>open</i> data format.
+This ensures data made with FreeCAD will always remain accessible to the people who work with it.

-* **Designed for your needs** FreeCAD is designed to fit a wide range of uses including product design, mechanical engineering and architecture, whether you are a hobbyist, programmer, experienced CAD user, student or teacher.
+* **Designed for your needs:** FreeCAD is designed to fit a wide range of uses including product design, mechanical engineering and architecture, whether you are a hobbyist, programmer, experienced CAD user, student or teacher.

-* **Cross platform** FreeCAD runs on Windows, macOS and Linux operating systems.
+* **Cross platform:** FreeCAD runs on Windows, macOS and Linux operating systems.
 <details>
   <summary><b>Underlying technology</b></summary>